CodeByMaxx/AI-Document-Analyzer/README.md

 * Extracting text
 * Returning document content

-## DocumentAnalysisService
+### DocumentAnalysisService

 Responsible for:

-* Sending text to AI providers
+* Sending extracted text to an AI provider
 * Processing AI responses
 * Returning structured analysis results

 ---

+## Project Goals

+The main goals of the project are:

+* Demonstrate a complete document-processing pipeline
+* Separate business logic from infrastructure
+* Support both local and cloud-based execution
+* Make external providers replaceable
+* Combine modern web development with AI services
+* Provide a practical foundation for automated document analysis

+---

+## License

+This project is licensed under the MIT License.